gpestana/terraform-website/content/source/docs/extend/testing/acceptance-tests/index.html.md

 helping users  safely and predictably create, change, and improve infrastructure.
 In our next section we detail how to create “Test Cases”, individual acceptance tests using Terraform’s testing framework, in order to build and verify real infrastructure.
-[Proceed to Part 1: Test Cases](/docs/extend/testing/acceptance-tests/testcase.html)
+[Proceed to Test Cases](/docs/extend/testing/acceptance-tests/testcase.html)